kiba/Writings/fac/chp1_robbed.md

 ***
 **Day 3**

 I am in Factorio, or in a very close approximation of it, anyway.
 From accessing my message, I learned that I been ROBbed.
 A random omnipotent being had kidnapped me, or cloned me and put me in this setting.
+He also ripped most of my memories away.
+I don't even know what my name is.

+Somehow, I don't feel violated.
+Yes, it's must be ROB's fault.

 I started out on Day One just following the tutorial.
 It was a very well made one if rather boring.
 I diligently followed the instruction so that I don't miss anything.